“Can I Stay Overnight In The ICU With My Wife?” Asks Ted

 Ultimately, I encourage patients and their caregivers to ask these types of questions to their cardiac team BEFORE surgery.
 That way, your expectations will be properly managed.

 I hope that helps Ted (and perhaps you) learn a little more about the patient and caregiver experience within the intensive care unit.
-If you already had surgery and would like to share your thoughts about this topic with Ted, feel free to post a comment by clicking here.
+If you already had surgery and would like to share your thoughts about this topic with Ted, feel free to post a comment below.

 Keep on tickin!